Frequently asked questions

 How accessible is Oodi?

 Particular attention was paid to accessibility when designing Oodi.
-The aim is for Oodi to be a forerunner, leading the way in accessibility, as well.

 Are dogs allowed in Oodi?

 Only service dogs.
 Because of allergy reasons, pets cannot be taken to any of Oodi’s floors.
 Some other libraries in Helsinki allow dogs.

 How can I get a job at Oodi?

 Oodi’s employees have already been appointed from amongst the Helsinki City Library’s permanent staff members.
 Our partners will have their own employees.